ReDI-School/js-berlin-2019-fall/quizzes/quiz4.md

 console.log(totalAge);
 ```

 Valid but not what we had in mind.
 We expected to see 30 but got 1020 instead.
-Because, JavaScript does string concatenation when one of the operands has string type.
-To fix this issue, we need to use parseInt function, which converts a string value into a number value.
+This behaviour is due to the following, JavaScript does string concatenation when one of the operands is a string type.
+To fix this issue, we need to use the `parseInt` function, which converts a string value into a number value.

 ```js
 let johnsAge = "10";